-VA Home Loans: Home Buying for Active Duty Military and Veterans
+VA Home Loans: Home Buying and VA Loan Rates for Active Duty Military and Veterans

 VA home loans remove many barriers to homeownership and allow eligible service members and Veterans buy a home more easily.
-The VA loan is simply the best way to buy a home, compared to all other mortgage types on the market.
+And VA mortgage rates are lower than those of most other loan types.
+The VA loan is simply the best way to buy a home.
 Why?
-Because with a VA loan:
+Because with a VA mortgage:

 - No down payment is required